BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Environment.md

 scene.fogMode = BABYLON.Scene.FOGMODE_EXP;
 ```

-Here are the available modes :
+Here are the available modes:
 - `BABYLON.Scene.FOGMODE_NONE` - default one, fog is deactivated.
 - `BABYLON.Scene.FOGMODE_EXP` - the fog density is following an exponential function.
 - `BABYLON.Scene.FOGMODE_EXP2` - same that above but faster.